Join the Edmonton City as Museum for two immersive walking experiences this summer! Our Curiosity Tours bring Edmonton’s past to life.

 - Accessibility: Sidewalks with street crossings, mostly level terrain

-- Limited seating available at most stops
+- Seating not available at most stops

 Note: Some nearby streets will be closed intermittently for construction.
 Check current disruptions at edmonton.ca/transportation/current-traffic-disruptions